 To obtain copies of building inspection records for a specific property you must complete a request for information form and submit it to email@example.com.
 Make sure to include the property owner's consent and what information you require so we can determine if releasing the records is in keeping with policies and legislative requirements.
 Charges may apply for copying plans or other large documents.

-The CVRD may have septic and well information on file if building permits were previously issued on a property.
+Island Health maintains septic records in the CVRD and the province of BC maintains a well registry.
+The CVRD may have septic or well information on file if building permits were previously issued on a property and it was within the time that building file records were kept (mid-1970's and forward).
 This information may be obtained through a Property Information Request.
-The majority of this information however comes from the Island Health Authority.

 Yes, in order to ensure that required agricultural setbacks and uses are adhered to.
 See here for the Farm Siting permit form.

 For general questions contact 250-746-2610 or email firstname.lastname@example.org.
 Questions often cannot be completely answered without specific parcel information.

 Lumber used for structural components must be graded in accordance with National Lumber Grades Authority (NLGA) standard grading rules for Canadian lumber.